ansible/role-install-gcloud/README.md

 Role Variables
 --------------
 gcloud_archive_name
 > Defaults to ''.
-If set, the archive will be downloaded from https://dl.google.com/dl/cloudsdk/channels/rapid/downloads
+If set, the archive will be downloaded from Google onto the target host.
+Set to the name of
-> onto the target host.
-Set to the name of an archive file.
+> an archive file.
 Example: google-cloud-sdk-114.0.0-darwin-x86_64.tar.gz.
 > Visit [the SDK site](https://cloud.google.com/sdk/) to find the archive name for your system.

 gcloud_archive_path
 > Defaults to ''.
 Path to the gcloud archive file on the Ansible host.
-If defined, the archive will be copied to the target node.
+If defined, the archive will be copied to the target host.

 gcloud_tmp_path
 > Defaults to /tmp.
 Set to the path where the archive can be temporarily placed.